Yorkshire cricket racism hearing to begin

 Last week, Yorkshire admitted documents about racism allegations against the club were deleted under a previous regime.

-What were the claims against the others, and why have they withdrawn?
+What were the claims against the others?

 Matthew Hoggard